 AI-driven design

-Leading UX designers to embrace AI in enterprise
+Leading UX designers to embrace AI in enterprise software design

 Problem: My team of designers were new to AI and needed guidance on how it to use it to speed up their design process and help them create innovative customer solutions.